Right to work checks for hospitality employers

 This is the largest segment, accounting for 52.41% of sector revenue in 2024.
 Consumer preferences are shifting towards environmentally conscious dining, with 49% of consumers willing to pay a premium for locally-sourced ingredients in 2024, up from 42% in 2023.

-The UK hotel industry is valued at £27.5 billion in 2025 with 9,846 businesses.
-Industry revenue has grown at a CAGR of 16.0% over the past five years.
+The UK hotel industry is valued at £27.5 billion in 2025 with 9,846 businesses (2025 industry estimates).
+One 2025 industry estimate puts revenue growth at a CAGR of 16.0% over the previous five years.
 UK hotel room supply has grown by 1.1% year-to-date, with demand for rooms sold increasing 0.6% year-on-year.

 The pub sector has experienced long-term consolidation, with numbers declining from 60,800 in 2000 to approximately 45,000 in 2024.
 Despite this trend, pubs remain a vital part of the UK hospitality landscape and local communities.